-IN order to focus more clearly what we have already said at length, we will gather it into a summary.
+In order to focus more clearly on what we have already said at length, we will gather it into a summary.
 In what was said above it has been shown through examples how these three rungs interrelate with each other, and how they precede one another in both the orders of time and causality.

 Reading, like a foundation, comes first: and by giving us the matter for meditation, it sends us on to meditation.

 Meditation diligently investigates what is to be sought; it digs, so to speak, for treasure which it [then] finds and exposes: but since it is of itself powerless to obtain it, it sends us on to prayer.

 Prayer, lifting itself with its whole strength to God, pleads for the desired treasure – the sweetness of contemplation.